 At the University of Wisconsin in Madison, you can pursue a bachelor’s, master’s or doctoral degree in wildlife ecology.
 Formed in 1939, the school’s department of wildlife management was the first of its kind in the world.
 The school has its own lakeside arboretum.
 The Ohio State University in Columbus offers a forestry, fisheries and wildlife undergraduate degree, as well as a graduate program in fisheries and wildlife science.
 Graduate students in 2014 collaborated in the Terrestrial Wildlife Ecology Laboratory and the Urban Coyote Ecology and Management project.
 The undergraduate coursework covers certification requirements for the Wildlife Society, Society of American Foresters and the American Fisheries Society.

 Undergraduate and graduate students in the Wildlife, Fish and Conservation Biology program at the University of California, Davis, have gone on to become private consultants, agency wildlife or fish biologists, zoo biologists and wildlife veterinarians.
 The school’s wildlife society invites experts for weekly lectures and discussions.
 Oregon State University in Corvallis offers undergraduate and graduate degrees through its Department of Fisheries and Wildlife.
-Its students provide programs, products, and wildlife and habitat conservation and management through the school’s extension program.
+The school provides wildlife and habitat conservation and management instruction through the school’s extension program.
 Graduate students are tackling avian conservation and management, habitat restoration and conservation ecology, and wildlife conservation and management.